isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 Terraform
 ~~~~~~~~~

-|terraform| allows defining the virtual infrastructure an application requires to
+|terraform| allows to define the virtual infrastructure an application requires to
 run in an easily understandable declarative template written in HCL
 (`HashiCorp Configuration Language <https://www.terraform.io/docs/configuration/syntax.html>`_).
 VMs, networks, firewalls and storage volumes can easily be defined in a single or multiple files, leaving to
-|terraform| the burden to understand dependencies between all these
+|terraform| to understand dependencies between all these
-resources and the order in which they must be created.
-Due to the
+resources and thus the order in which they must be created.
+Cloud providers
-intrinsic differences existing between different cloud providers,
-|terraform| is currently unable to provide a single template that is then
+offering are, however, too diverse to allow a single template to be automatically
+deployed across several of them. |terraform| doesn't try to hide these differences,
-mapped onto different cloud-specific templates.
-For this reason, the person in charge of
-packaging applications will need to define a |terraform| for each cloud
+For this reason, the person in charge of packaging applications will need to define
-provider he or she intends to support the application for.
-However, this
+a |terraform| template for each cloud provider he or she intends to support the
-usually comes down to a very reasonable mapping exercise between each
+application for.
+However, this usually comes down to a very reasonable mapping
-cloud provider object names.
-Albeit this may be seen as a downside of
+exercise between each cloud provider object names.
+This can be seen as a downside of
-Terraform, on the other hand, it allows exploiting many of the
+|terraform| but, on the other hand, it allows to take advantage many of the
 vendor-specific features and services that wouldn’t otherwise be
 possible to access.
 At the time of writing, |terraform| supports the major
 public cloud providers (`AWS <https://aws.amazon.com/>`_, `Google Cloud Platform <https://cloud.google.com/>`_,